 Yes, in Red Blood Cells.

-But do you know what is haemoglobin and what is their function?
+But do you know what is hemoglobin and what is their function?

 It is present in almost all vertebrates except a fish family called Channichthyidae (also called crocodile icefish or white-blooded fish).